 Not much was heard from Sly until January 2010, when he filed a $50 million lawsuit against his former manager.
 The suit claimed that tens of millions of dollars in royalties were kept from the singer who says he now depends on Social Security to survive.
 Sly was back in the news again in April of 2011 when he was arrested for possession of cocaine rocks after Los Angeles police pulled over his live-in van for a minor traffic violation.

 The 68-year-old Stewart released a new album on Cleopatra Records called "I'm Back!
 Family & Friends" on August 16th, 2011.
 It marked his first album in almost 30 years.
 In late September of that year, the press reported that Sly was suffering from financial problems, having been forced to leave his Beverly Hills mansion and was living out of a camper van.
 Sly was quoted by the New York Post as saying "I like my small camper.
 I just do not want to return to a fixed home.
 I cannot stand being in one place.
 I must keep moving."
-He reportedly parked his van on a residential street in the rough Los Angeles neighbourhood of Crenshaw where a retired couple provided him with a warm meal and a shower each day.
+He reportedly parked his van on a residential street in the rough Los Angeles neighborhood of Crenshaw where a retired couple provided him with a warm meal and a shower each day.
 Stone's attorney refuted those reports.